 If I died tomorrow, I’d go see both my grandparents on my father’s side and just spend the day with them.
 Talk with them as they tell me about the life they lived in the south and just sit back and enjoy their presence cause without them would mean no us.
 I’d thank them for taking care of my brother, my cousins and myself throughout all the years, money and sweat they dedicated, including the level of stress they helped lift off my parents’ shoulders.
 I couldn’t ask for anything better.
 I might even take a few shots of Whiskey with Bossman like I used to do and go help Granny plant flowers, cut her grass and move her white rocks from one side to the other.
 Basically just be the grandson my brother is, which leads me into…

 If I died tomorrow, I’d let big bro know, although he already knows, that he’s my role model and everything I ever wanted to be like.
 I’d tell him sorry for wearing his shoes to school and rushing back home before him to put them back like nothing ever happened.
 Then I’d say that’s what little brothers are for lol.
-But I’d also tell him let’s go play one on one like we use to when it was just us even though I was probably a pain.
-I’d tell him I know I could’ve been better with making choices instead of stupid ones.
+But I’d also tell him let’s go play one on one like we use to when it was just us, even though I was probably a pain.
+I’d tell him I know I could’ve been better with making the right choices instead of stupid ones.
 Lastly, I’d hug him as tight as I could cause I miss being around him to the point it feels like it’s just me when it was always us.
 I’d probably say a bunch of things to my brother cause that’s my blood.
-Go to the end of the world and back if needed me to.
-We lived in the same households for years and I’d pay good money over and over just to experience it again, especially the days on Lenoir and Edsel playing baseball and one on one basketball with the infamous milk crate for a rim.
+Go to the end of the world and back if he needed me to.
+We lived in the same household for years and I’d pay good money over and over just to experience it again, especially the days on Lenoir and Edsel playing baseball and one on one basketball on the infamous milk crate.

 If I died tomorrow, I’d take a trip down south and spend time with my mother.
 My heart.
 Always have been as far as I can remember.
 I’d tell her she raised her child well and in such a good way that living where we grew up felt like a luxury.
 I’d tell her all the hard work she puts in hardly goes unnoticed and she’s the reason why I keep my faith.
 I’d tell her she could do no wrong in my eyes because that’s how I see it.
 I’d even let her know that I used to wished I had went with her when she asked me to because I’d probably be in a totally different place in my life and probably for the better considering how things have been lately.
 But finally, I’d just like to be near my moms and be around to hear her voice.